I have a recipe using cornflour. What is it and can I substitute it?

 This is a smaller, home version of the above, and is poured into molds for unmolding.
 Adapted from a 1964 version of "Guide to Modern Meals."
 It excludes the addition of uncooked, beaten egg whites.

-Whisk the sugar, cornstarch, salt and milk together well and place in a saucepan.
-Over medium heat, stirring constantly, bring to a boil.
+Whisk the sugar, cornstarch, salt, and milk together well and place in a saucepan.
+Over medium heat, stir constantly and bring to a boil.
 Transfer to the top of a double boiler and cook gently for 10 minutes.
-Add in the vanilla then pour into desired molds that have been rinsed with cold water and drained.
-Cool to room temperature, then place in chiller until firm.
+Add in the vanilla, and then pour into desired molds that have been rinsed with cold water and drained.
+Cool to room temperature, then place in refrigerator until firm.
 Unmold for service.

 _________________________